Poverty & Homelessness

 Goals:

-4. Increase the availability of affordable and “deeply affordable” housing for low-income families in Utah by 5% in 2026 and 10% in 2030.
-[Metric Forthcoming]
+- Decrease the shortage of affordable and deeply affordable housing for low-income families in Utah by 5% in 2026 and 10% by 2030.
+[Metric Dashboard]

 Thriving Statement: Women and girls thrive when their families have access to safe, decent, affordable housing with the needed resources and supports for self-sufficiency and wellbeing.